 The DLD Class staff, in consultation with parents/guardians, may carry out a review regarding suitability of placement, during the first term if necessary.
+Parental engagement with SLT and teacher during the course of the year will be among the factors taken into consideration as part of any review.
 Where difficulties arise, it may be necessary for the school staff to meet regarding the child's placement.
 When a child is required to leave the DLD Class during the academic year, this is communicated in writing to the relevant parties by the school Principal.
 Where a placement is terminated, the place is then offered to the next child on the prioritised waiting list.